SmartLayer/OneDrive-ACL-Manager/README.md

 # OneDrive ACL Manager (TCL Version)

-A TCL/Tk-based tool for auditing and managing Access Control Lists (ACLs) across OneDrive folder hierarchies using the Microsoft Graph API with OAuth tokens from rclone configuration.
+A TCL/Tk-based tool for auditing and managing Access Control Lists (ACLs) across OneDrive folder hierarchies using the Microsoft Graph API with OAuth authentication.

 ## Primary Use Case